The Stackelberg Speaker: Optimizing Persuasive Communication in Social Deduction Games: Method

 During the discussion phase, players take turns making utterances.
 For player $p_t$ speaking at turn $t$, their utterance generation depends on four key inputs: the game rules $\mathcal{R}$ that specify game mechanics and win conditions; the current game state $G_t$ that includes publicly observable information such as eliminated players, revealed roles, and voting outcomes; the dialogue history $D_t = \{u_1, u_2, \ldots, u_{t-1}\}$ that contains all previous utterances; and their hidden role $r_t$.

 At turn $t$, the current player $p_t$ acts as the leader, while the next player $p_{t+1}$ acts as the follower.
-Given the current context $(\mathcal{R}, G_t, D_t, r_t)$, the leader first identifies its persuasive intent: a desired response $\hat{u}_{t+1}^+$ that would be most advantageous if spoken by $p_{t+1}$, and an undesired response $\hat{u}_{t+1}^-$ that would be most disadvantageous.
-We employ the agent's backend LLM to analyze the situation and identify $\hat{u}_{t+1}^+$ and $\hat{u}_{t+1}^-$:
+Given the current context $(\mathcal{R}, G_t, D_t, r_t)$, the leader first identifies its persuasive intent: a set of $K$ desired responses $\{\hat{u}_{t+1}^{+, (k)}\}_{k=1}^K$ that would be advantageous if spoken by $p_{t+1}$, and a set of $K$ undesired responses $\{\hat{u}_{t+1}^{-, (k)}\}_{k=1}^K$ that would be disadvantageous.
+Here, we set $K=3$.
+We employ the agent's backend LLM to analyze the situation and identify these response sets: